Altinity/altinityknowledgebase/content/en/altinity-kb-integrations/Spark.md

 ClickHouse-Native-JDBC has some hints about integration with Spark even in the main README file.

-'Official' driver does support some conversion of complex data types (Roarring bitmaps) for Spark-ClickHouse integration: https://github.com/ClickHouse/clickhouse-jdbc/pull/596
+'Official' driver does support some conversion of complex data types (Roaring bitmaps) for Spark-ClickHouse integration: https://github.com/ClickHouse/clickhouse-jdbc/pull/596

 But proper partitioning of the data (to spark partitions) may be tricky with jdbc.